ComposableFi/composable/code/xcvm/semantic.md

 `trust minimized` - internally CVM uses most secured, trustless bridges, to execute CVM programs, CVM contracts are subject for cross chain governance

-`non custodial` - each user owns all assets on each chain, he just delegates ability to move this funds cross chain from cross chain account (interpreter).
+`non custodial` - each user owns all assets on each chain, he just delegates ability to move this funds cross chain from cross chain account (Executor).

 `non turing complete` - means that there are no procedural loops or recursion, means CVM programs are predictable, determinist and will stop